JacksonAkt/Remote-Trashcan/README.md

 The servo motor provides enough torque to reliably move the lid, while the IR module enables wireless control without physical contact.

-💻 Software
+💻 SOFTWARE

 The system is programmed in C++ using the Arduino IDE.
 The software reads IR signals from the remote and controls the servo motor based on the received commands.

 Key features:

-IR signal decoding to detect specific remote button presses Mapping of remote inputs to actions (open and close lid) Servo control using PWM signals to adjust position Simple and modular code structure for easy modification
+IR signal decoding hexadecimal code to detect specific remote button presses Mapping of remote inputs to actions (open and close lid) Servo control using PWM signals to adjust position Simple and modular code structure for easy modification